 We treat the rich with solicitude and honor since they have power and wealth, and we hope that by our actions some of that honor and power and wealth might rub off on us.
-It never hurts to be on the good side of a rich person, you know.
+Widows and orphans, on the other hand, aren't in a position to do anything for us.
+But it never hurts to be on the good side of a rich person, you know.
 Our actions are selfish, self-serving.
-As Paul said, "For the love of money is a root of all kinds of evil.
-Some people, eager for money, have wandered from the faith and pierced themselves with many griefs" (1 Timothy 6:10).
-Our discrimination is based on our own love of money.
+As Paul said,

 And how about our mistreatment of the poor?
 Selfish again.
 We don't want to be pulled down to their level, either social or economic, and don't want to feel obligated to help them.
 Selfishness, love of money.

 Churches are hardly immune from this behavior.
-It may not be the rich that are fawned over; it may be young married adults with growing families who are perceived as the prize.
+It may not be the rich that are fawned over; it may be young married adults with growing families who are perceived as the prize, "the future of the church."
 Single moms and the elderly are tolerated, but often not openly welcomed or courted by calls or visits.
 We're trying to grow a church, we tell ourselves, and these people form a good social and economic base that allows us to do this.
 But in the meantime we are guilty of prejudging the poor and the elderly and the divorced.
 We sin because we look to our own needs and not to theirs.

 When you look at this brief Letter of James, you can see that James is stirred up about the subject of the favor shown to the rich.
-In 2:5-7 he is ironic: aren't the rich the very people who exploit you and try to cheat you in court?
+In James 2:5-7 he is ironic: Aren't the rich the very people who exploit you and try to cheat you in court?
+He asks.

-The first few verses of chapter 5 also indict the rich for hoarding their wealth, cheating the poor, living in luxury and self-indulgence, and climbing over the bodies of the innocent poor in order to do so (5:1-6).
-Those of us who live middle class lives in America are richer than the rich of James' day ever were.
+The first few verses of chapter 5 also indict the rich for hoarding their wealth, cheating the poor, living in luxury and self-indulgence, and climbing over the bodies of the innocent poor in order to do so (James 5:1-6).
+Those of us who live middle-class lives in America are richer than the rich of James' day ever were.
 What about us?

 James' congregation struggled with poverty.
-Once during a famine, Paul had to raise an offering to help the poor in Jerusalem (1 Corinthians 16:1; 2 Corinthians 8:19-20; Acts 24:17).
-James is careful to help the poor to value themselves as God values them.
+Several times, Paul raise an offering to help the poor in Jerusalem.28 James is careful to encourage the poor to value themselves as God values them.

 "The brother in humble circumstances ought to take pride in his high position."
-(1:9)
+(James 1:9)

 "Has not God chosen those who are poor in the eyes of the world to be rich in faith and to inherit the kingdom he promised those who love him?"
-(2:5)
+(James 2:5)

 While the rich seem to have everything in this life, such a view is superficial, says James.
-Looking with eternal eyes, with Kingdom eyes, we see that the rich will fade away (1:11) and find all their hoarded wealth rotted and corroded (5:2-3).
-Instead of honor, the rich who have gained their wealth unrighteously will face a judgment of fire (5:3).
+Looking with eternal eyes, with Kingdom eyes, we see that the rich will fade away (James 1:11) and find all their hoarded wealth rotted and corroded (James 5:2-3).
+Instead of honor, the rich who have gained their wealth unrighteously will face a judgment of fire (James 5:3).

 These are hard words.
 But so much of the time we ourselves see with worldly, materialistic eyes.
 And this blindness to eternal things feeds our partiality and prejudice.
 We must take off our blinders and see with new eyes, God's eyes.

-"If you really keep the royal law found in Scripture, "Love your neighbor as yourself," you are doing right."
-(2:8)
+"If you really keep the royal law found in Scripture, 'Love your neighbor as yourself,' you are doing right."
+(James 2:8)